Bread Machine Cheese Buns: Grandkid-Approved

 Final Thoughts

 May your family enjoy these rolls as much as mine do.
 We are a cheese-loving family, so it stands to reason that anything with cheese will be popular.
 If you bake for the same kind of people, I recommend this Jalapeno-Cheese Loaf.
-It’s particularly nice to give away or serve as an appetizer.
+It’s particularly nice to serve as an appetizer.

 As usual your recipes and instructions have lead to a serious bread addiction!